-Attention to detail is always key and is something I definitely learned at law school.
+Attention to detail is always key and is something I learned at law school.
 Also, managing a heavy workload and juggling many different things at once.
 Having the ability to look at the big picture and assess the risk against the reward (having a balanced but pragmatic view) would also be one of the skills I think I developed from law school.

 It is a great honour and I am excited to work with the school to ultimately help the students on the Business School’s Advisory Board.
 I am also interested in the whole sphere of education and how it is going to need to change in the coming years with the fourth industrial revolution almost upon us.
 I think the timing is right for me, and I believe I have some interesting insights and perspectives to add to the board and the students.

 The Business Advisory Board will help students gain a competitive advantage by giving them real-world experiences.
 Learning the world of theory in business is great and gaining a good education through a business degree etc is a very good start.
-However I think the Board will help students through our practical experience and passing that knowledge and understanding on will be key.
+However, I think the Board will help students through our practical experience and passing that knowledge and understanding on will be key.

 I hope to bring my energy, drive, and the ability to think differently to the Business Advisory Board.
 I have had a varied career across multiple jurisdictions, which gives me quite a unique perspective on business.

-I don’t think there is any one ‘main’ challenge for the next generation of business leaders.
+I don’t think there is a single ‘main’ challenge for the next generation of business leaders.
 In the future there will be many challenges to overcome, often all at once.
 The world is becoming increasingly VUCA (volatile, uncertain, complex and ambiguous), so operating within this world is going to be tough.
 The challenges today within business are not just market driven, nor are they at a local level they are geopolitical and inter-correlated with macroeconomics more than ever – so navigating that world and having the ability to pivot within it quickly will determine those that thrive against those that don’t.

 A business career is not going to be a traditional career.
-For example in the way our parents perhaps had with one company for many years.
+For example, in the way our parents’ generation perhaps had with one company for many years.
 I am a good example of someone who has already had numerous career ‘switches’ due to circumstances outside of my control.
 Be open to change and be open to learning new skills.
 Never stop learning and upskilling.
 Read the book by Marshall Goldsmith ‘What Got You Here, Won’t Get You There’.
 It’s very good advice.
 Just because you have done X, Y or Z does not guarantee your success in the future, so continue to look for opportunities within business for yourself and to see how you can best thrive.

 The most important thing that business school students should be doing, outside the classroom is networking.
 Network all the time.
 Talk to lots and lots of people, ask them what they do, what it entails, listen and learn.